daunkim18/BMI-Programming/README.md

-# Title: A Reproducible Pipeline for Identifying Fusobacterium nucleatum in Oral Microbiome Sequences Using k-mer Profiling and SQL Integration
+# A Reproducible Pipeline for Identifying Fusobacterium nucleatum in Oral Microbiome Sequences Using k-mer Profiling and SQL Integration

+---

 ## Abstract / Purpose
 Our project features a reproducible bioinformatics pipeline that investigates the oral microbiome for cancer biomarkers by specifically targeting Fusobacterium nucleatum (FN) which shows strong associations with oral carcinoma.
 The central research question is: K-mer frequency profiles from oral microbiome sequences could enable researchers to detect Fusobacterium nucleatum and determine its abundance as it relates to oral cancer.